Azure-Samples/azure-search-python-samples/bulk-insert/readme.md

 You can also run this code standalone to create a good-books index on your search service.

 1. Check your search service to make sure you have room for an extra index.
-The Usage tab in the Azure portal's search service page provides this information.
+The **Usage** tab on the Azure portal's search service page provides this information.
 The maximum limit on the free tier is 3 indexes.
-The maximum limit on the basic tier is 15 indexes.
+The maximum limit on the Basic tier is 15 indexes.

 1. Change the following values in the `bulk-insert.py` file: